-Have a browse in the navigation bars above, it's pretty cool.
+Have a browse on the site - it's pretty cool.

-I've always been able to draw, I can't remember a time where I couldn't , I even remember the first time being praised for a drawing, it was a deep sea diver with goggles , it was pretty good it had all the correct breathing apparatus and huge flippers.
-You should have seen the sea weed floating round him too, I don't wish to brag but it was so good whenever there was need to draw sea weed I was always the first port of call.
+I've always been able to draw and I can't remember a time when I couldn't.
+I even remember the first time being praised for a drawing in primary school – a deep-sea diver with goggles.
+It was pretty good and had all the correct breathing apparatus and huge flippers.
+You should have seen the seaweed floating round him as well!
+I don't wish to brag, but it was so good that whenever there was a need to draw seaweed, I was always the first port of call.

-I used to love sitting in class doodling, to be honest I should have been more focused on the lesson but that's what goes on when you're a creative.
-Thank you Mr Hayden for encouraging me to draw cartoons in your class and if you're reading this Sir (old habit) you do realise it was an English class!
+When I was at school, I used to love sitting in class doodling.
+To be honest, I should have been more focused on the lesson, but that's what goes on when you're a creative.
+Thank you, Mr Hayden, for encouraging me to draw cartoons in your class and if you're reading this Sir (old habits die hard), you do realise it was an English class!

-I studied at Stourbridge Art College in Stourbridge (hence the name) I learned quite a bit...man who am at kidding, it was the most confusing time in my life, tutors who would have conflicting views.
-"You haven't shaded that negative space correctly " what!?
-I do understand negative space now.
-Not to worry dear reader.
+After I finished school, I studied art at Stourbridge Art College in Stourbridge (hence the name).
+I’d like to say I learned quite a bit, but man, who am I kidding?
+It was the most confusing time in my life!
+Tutors would always have conflicting views - "You haven't shaded that negative space correctly!"
+What!?
+I do understand negative space now though, so please don’t worry dear reader.

-Anyway I later proceeded on to work in the games industry working on racing titles for Lego and also the Bafta award winning Sydney 2000!
-I've still got a picture of me holding it, I’d post it up but it's not the most flattering pic.
-I am a bit porky and I'd likely eat up all your bandwidth!
+Anyway, once I finished Art College, I ended up joining the games industry, working on racing titles for Lego and the Bafta award winning Sydney 2000!
+I've still got a picture of me holding the Bafta award, and while I’d like to post it up, it's not the most flattering pic.
+I am a bit porky and I'd likely eat up all your bandwidth!.

-I later proceeded on to self represent myself using social networks to market myself , I was even second most viewed plinther on Anthony Gormleys , One and Other instillation , where members of the public could go on the fourth plinth in that fancy London for an hour and do what ever they wanted to do.
-I passed an hour taking requests and drawing.
-My Twitter following grew that night.
-The reason I came second was because a lady got naked!
+After a few years, I took the decision to represent myself, using social networks to boost my profile.
+I was even second most viewed plinther on Anthony Gormley’s One and Other installation, where members of the public could go on the fourth plinth in that fancy London gallery for an hour and do whatever they wanted to do (the reason I came second was because a lady got naked!).
+I passed an hour taking requests and drawing and my Twitter following and profile started to grow.

-I'm based in Sunny Leamington Spa and I've produced many pieces for collectors all over the world and also for stars of .stage and screen.
+I'm based in sunny Leamington Spa and I've produced many pieces for collectors all over the world, as well as for stars of stage and screen.

 Sarah Millican, Jon Richardson, Jason Manford, Theo Paphitis, Justin Moorehouse, Jason Cook, Robin Ince, John Thomson.

-I've also donated works for charity but I don't like to talk about it, but I will do because they're great organisations
+I've also donated works for charity.
+Although I don't like to talk about it, but I will do because they're great organisations:

-If you're a charity and you'd like me to donate some work please do not hesitate to throw me a line.
+If you're a charity and you'd like me to donate some work, please do not hesitate to contact me.

 Here's a list of the products and services I can offer.